Apigee Hybrid lets you manage APIs across multi-cloud environments:

 Balancing cost and performance may lead you to a multi-cloud strategy.

-- Apigee-run management plane: A set of services hosted and maintained by Apigee in the Cloud that provide Apigee Edge UI, management API, and API analytics features for hybrid.
+- Apigee-run management plane: A set of services hosted in the cloud and maintained by Apigee.
+These services include the Edge UI, management API, and analytics.

 Customer-managed runtime plane: A set of containerized runtime services that you set up and maintain in your own Kubernetes cluster.
 All API traffic passes through and is processed within the runtime plane.